-On the last track we discussed suicidal tendencies.
+In the last section, we discussed suicidal tendencies.
 We discussed the two types of suicide and steps caregivers can take to prevent suicide.

 Clearly, as with other personal problems involving psychological difficulties, most of the work necessary to overcome a specific problem must be done by the HIV positive client.
 However, caregivers of HIV positive friends or relatives can take an active role in helping the client to overcome substance abuse.

-Therefore, on this track... we will discuss ways caregivers can help an HIV positive client in overcoming substance abuse.
+Therefore, in this section... we will discuss ways caregivers can help an HIV positive client in overcoming substance abuse.
 Four steps you might encourage your client to take if their HIV positive friend or family member has a substance abuse problem are avoiding nagging and preaching, encouraging honesty and positive thinking, promoting self affirmation, and supporting the process of change.
-As you listen to this track, consider your HIV positive client.
-Could the techniques on this track encourage your client to overcome substance abuse?
+As you listen to this section, consider your HIV positive client.
+Could the techniques in this section encourage your client to overcome substance abuse?

 Josh, age 27, had contracted HIV from either unsafe sex or intravenous drug use, he wasn’t sure.
 After his diagnosis, Josh discontinued having unsafe sex and he also stopped using heroin.
 However, Josh continued drinking heavily.
 He also took various prescription medication illegally and smoked marijuana.
 As the virus progressively destroyed Josh’s immune system, doctors told him that discontinuing his substance abuse would greatly improve the effects of his treatment.
 After several severe infections, Josh began to believe that he should stop using.
 Josh’s mother, Evelyn, spoke with me regarding her role in helping Josh overcome substance abuse.

 4 Steps for Caregivers of Relatives or Friends who Abuse Substances

 ♦ Step #1 - Avoiding Nagging and Preaching